A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-2. Set up the experimental group: In another test tube, mix 2 mL of potato extract, 2 mL of hydrogen peroxide, and 2 mL of starch solution.
+2. Set up the experimental group: In another test tube, mix 2 mL of potato extract, 2 mL of hydrogen peroxide (3%), and 2 mL of starch solution (2%).
 This will be your experimental group.

-3. Incubate the test tubes: Place both test tubes in a water bath at 37 degrees Celsius for 10 minutes.
+3. Incubate the test tubes: Place both test tubes in a water bath at 37°C for 10 minutes.

-4. Add Benedict\'s reagent: After 10 minutes, add 2 mL of Benedict\'s reagent to each test tube.
-Benedict\'s reagent is a copper sulfate solution that turns blue in the presence of reducing sugars like glucose.
+4. Add Benedict's reagent: After 10 minutes, add 2 mL of Benedict's reagent to each test tube.
+Benedict's reagent is a copper sulfate solution that turns from blue to green, yellow, orange, or red in the presence of reducing sugars like glucose.
+The color change intensity indicates the amount of reducing sugar present.

 5. Heat the test tubes: Heat the test tubes in a boiling water bath for 5 minutes.

 6. Observe the results: After 5 minutes, remove the test tubes from the water bath and observe the color change.
-The control group should turn blue, indicating the presence of reducing sugars.
-The experimental group should not turn blue, indicating that the enzyme catalase has broken down the hydrogen peroxide and prevented the formation of reducing sugars.
+Compare the color change in both tubes.
+The control group may show a slight color change, while the experimental group should ideally show less or no color change, indicating less reducing sugar due to the breakdown of hydrogen peroxide by catalase.

 Significance: